-Title Non-formal Education and Extension Code SCNS501 Department Consumer Sciences Prerequisites None Co-requisites None Aim This module is aimed at introducing the student to an integrated approach for education, training and development, with specific applications in Consumer Sciences aimed at improving the quality of life of individuals, households and communities.
-Content Adult education, non-formal education and extension for community development.
+Title Non-formal Education and Non-formal Education and Extension Code 4CNS501 Department Consumer Sciences Prerequisites None Co-requisites None Aim education, training and dev This module is aimed at introducing the student to an integrated approach for education, training and development, with specific applications in Consumer Sciences aimed at improving the quality of life of individuals, households and Content Adult education, non-formal education and extension for community development.
 Framework for extension practice in SA, with applications in Consumer Sciences Analysis of development issues and the role of extension/non-formal education.
 Comparative practices in other countries Communication, leadership, advocacy and facilitation Assess needs and problems in community Analysis of the organizational structure and goals of extension programmes.
 Project planning, implementation, management, monitoring and evaluation.
-Assessment 40% Formative: assignments and presentations 60% Summative: final examination(s) and project DP Requirement Completion of all assignments 40% continuous assessment mark
+Assessment 40% Formative: assignments and presentations 60% Summative: final examination(s) and project DP Requirement Completion of all assignme 40% continuous assessme nts

-Title Family studies and Household Resource Management Code SCNS502 SCNS502 Department Consumer Sciences Prerequisites None Co-requisites None Aim The module is aimed at introducing the student to theoretical frameworks in studying the family/household; the strengths and challenges families/ households encounter in contemporary society; family/household dynamics and multigenerational influences; the role of gender in changing family structures; family/household living arrangements and livelihood generation; family care giving.
-Content Family/household configurations in modern society Conceptual approaches to understanding families/households and their internal dynamics - communication, decision making, conflict management, resource management, multigenerational changes on family relationships; role of women and the elderly in changing family structure Impact of HIV/AIDS on families/households and implications for living and care arrangements and livelihood generation Inter and intra household resource allocation Assessment 40% Formative assessment: assignments and presentations 60% Summative: examination(s) and project DP Requirement Completion of all assignments 40% continuous assessment mark
+Title Family studies and Household Resource Management Code 4CNS502 Department Consumer Sciences Prerequisites None Co-requisites None Aim The module is aimed at introducing the student to theoretical frameworks in studying the family/household; the strengths and challenges families/ households encounter in contemporary society; family/household dynamics and multigenerational influences; the role of gender in changing family structures; Content family/household living arrangements and livelihood generation; family care giving.
+Family/household configurations in modern society Conceptual approaches to understanding families/households and their internal dynamics - communication, decision making, conflict management, resource management, multigenerational changes on family relationships; role of women and the elderly in changing family structure Impact of HIV/AIDS on families/households and implications for living and care arrangements and livelihood generation Inter and intra household resource allocation Assessment 40% Formative assessment: assignments and presentations 60% Summative: examination(s) and project DP Requirement Completion of all assignment 40% continuous assessment

-Title Advanced Nutrition Advanced Nutrition Code SCNS503 Department Consumer Sciences Prerequisite B Consumer Science Co-requisite None (Nutrition) Aim To enable the student to function at nutrition policy formulation level by exposing him / her to the planning implementation, monitoring and evaluation of policies intended to maintain and /or improve the health and nutrition of people in health, disease and disasters and to act in an ethical manner.
-Content Public and community nutrition services available in RSA, including health promotion service.
-Planning and monitor and evaluate and document appropriate intervention strategies to address nutrition and related health issues of groups in communities and/or public and facilitation of public participation in the selection, planning implementation and evaluation of appropriate intervention strategies.
+Title Advanced Nutrition Code 4CNS503 Department Consumer Sciences Prerequisite B Consumer Science Co-requisite None (Nutrition) Aim To enable the student to fun ection at nutrition policy formul ation level by exposing olementation, monitoring and improve the health and nutrit ion of people in health, disease and disasters and to o act in an ethical manner.
+Content nity nutrition services availabl e in RSA, including health promotion s tor and evaluate and docume intervention strategies to address nutrition and related health issues of groups in communities and/or public and facilitation of public participation in the selection, planning implementation and evaluation of appropriate intervention strategies.
 Nutrition services in disaster situations and ethics in nutrition.
 HPCSA code of ethics for health professionals Policy issues in nutrition: planning, implementation, monitoring and evaluation of nutrition policies.
-Current issues in nutrition and presentation of data Assessment 40% Formative: assignment 40% Formative: assignments and presentations 60% Summative: final examination(s) and project DP Requirement Completion of all assignments 40 % continuous assessment mark
+Current issues in nutrition and presentation of data Assessment 40% Formative: assignments and presentations 60% Summative: final examination(s) and project DP Requirement Completion of all assignmer 40 % continuous assessmen nt mark

-Title Housing and Interior Desi Housing and Interior Design Code SCNS504 Department Consumer Sciences Prerequisites None Co-requisites None Aim To explain why housing is v To provide relevant theoretical and practical knowledge on housing education.
-To explain why housing is viewed as an environment, service and a process.
-To develop critical thinking; analytical and problem-solving skills.
-Content Definition of housing concepts; Theoretical perspective of housing, Human needs in housing, Decision making processes in housing, Legal and financial aspects of housing, Housing towards a sustainable development approach, Understanding the issues of informal settlement and other housing challenges, low cost housing delivery and subsidies in South Africa, Underlying policy approaches and considerations.
+Title Housing and Interior Design Code 4CNS504 Department Consumer Sciences Prerequisites None Co-requisites None Aim To explain why housing is v cal and practical knowledge o iewed as an environment, ser alytical and problem-solving s vice and a process.
+To Content Definition of housing concepts; Theoretical perspective of housing, Human needs in housing, Decision making processes in housing, Legal and financial aspects of housing, Housing towards a sustainable development approach, Understanding the issues of informal settlement and other housing challenges, low cost housing delivery and subsidies in South Africa, Underlying policy approaches and considerations.
 HIV and AIDS and housing.
 Research in housing.
-Assessment 40% Formative: assignment and presentations 60% Summative: final examination(s) and project DP Requirement Completion of all assignments.
-40% continuous assessment mark
+Assessment 40% Formative: assignment and presentations 60% Summative: final examination(s) and project DP Requirement Completion of all assignment 40% continuous assessment